sQVe/sort.nvim/README.md

   :[range]Sort[!] [delimiter][b][i][n][o][u][x]
   ```

-  - With `[!]` the sort order is reversed.
+  - Use `[!]` to reverse the sort order.

-  - With `[delimiter]` the delimiter is manually set instead of iterating over `config.delimiters` and sorting by the highest priority delimiter with results.
-Valid delimiters are:
+  - Use `[delimiter]` to manually set the delimiter instead of iterating over `config.delimiters` and sorting by the highest priority delimiter.
+Valid delimiters include:
     - Any punctuation character (!, ?, &, ...), matching the `%p` lua pattern character class.
     - `s`: Space
     - `t`: Tab

-  - With `[b]` sorting is done on the first binary number in the word.
+  - Use `[b]` to sort based on the first binary number in the word.

-  - With `[i]` case is ignored.
+  - Use `[i]` to ignore the case when sorting.

-  - With `[n]` sorting is done on the first decimal number in the word.
+  - Use `[n]` to sort based on the first decimal number in the word.

-  - With `[o]` sorting is done on the first octal number in the word.
+  - Use `[o]` to sort based on the first octal number in the word.

-  - With `[u]` only keep the first instance of words within selection.
-    **_Note_** leading and trailing white space isn't considered when testing for uniqueness.
+  - Use `[u]` to only keep the first instance of words within the selection.
+Leading and trailing whitespace are not considered when testing for uniqueness.

-  - With `[x]` sorting is done on the first hexadecimal number the word.
+  - Use `[x]` to sort based on the first hexadecimal number in the word.
 A leading `0x` or `0X` is ignored.

 ## ⌨️ Keybinding

-**Sort** does not by default set any keybindings.
-The following example sets `go`, which you can change to whatever you choose, to trigger `:Sort`:
+By default, **Sort** does not set any keybindings.
+Here's an example of how you can set a keybinding to trigger `:Sort`.
+In this example, the keybinding `go` is used, but you can change it to whatever you prefer:

 ```vim
 " Vim Script.